nevathan321/nevathan321/README.md

 - 📊 Currently working on research focused on athlete injury prediction using machine learning and NBA player data

-- 🔭 I’m currently working on [FantasyBasketballAnalytics](https://github.com/nevathan321/FantasyBasketballAnalytics)
+- 🔭 I’m simultaneously working on [FantasyBasketballAnalytics](https://github.com/nevathan321/FantasyBasketballAnalytics) to win a $500 league.

 - 🌱 I’m currently learning **DataBricks**